verrazzano/docs/content/en/docs/uninstall/backup/argocd.md

 If you created applications with resources running in different namespaces, other than `argocd`, then based on the following criteria you can backup and restore Argo CD:
 - If applications running in different namespaces use persistent volumes, then you can back up the namespace where the applications are running with the PV.
 - If applications running in different namespaces *do not* use persistent storage then:
-<br> a) Take a backup of all the namespaces where the application is running by specifying a comma-separated list.
+<br> a) Take a backup of all the namespaces where the application is running by specifying the namespaces as a list.
 <br> b) Take a backup of only the `argocd` namespace, create all the namespaces of different applications, and then restore from the backup.

 The following example shows a sample Velero `Backup` [API](https://velero.io/docs/v1.8/api-types/backup/) resource that you can create to initiate an Argo CD backup.